 BruxZir crowns – Made with zirconia, a very hard tooth colored material similar in strength to gold.

-All of these dental restoration options serve the dual purpose of restoring both the appearance and function of broken teeth.
+All of these dental restoration options serve the dual purpose of restoring both the appearance and function of restoration for broken teeth.
 Your needs will dictate the procedure our dentists recommend, but all of these procedures have the ability to make your smile beautiful, functional, and strong once again.

 Devoted entirely to the health and beauty of your smile, one of our dentists will carefully evaluate your broken tooth and help you determine the method that will best restore the beauty and strength of your smile.